sinakeshmiri/switchman/README.md

 ## Switchman

-switchman  uses different DNS providers' APIs (at the moment only Cloudflare) and updates A records in order to redirect clients whenever a host goes down.
+Switchman uses different DNS providers' APIs and updates A records in order to redirect clients whenever a host goes down.

+This is useful in case you have multiple LoadBalancers and you want to distribute traffic between your LoadBalancers.

+Switchman continuously healthchecks the upstreams and update A records accordingly.

+## Supported dns APIs
+- Cloudflare

+## Usage
-fill variables in config/config.json
+Fill variables in config/config.json

+## TODO
+- [ ] add tests
+- [ ] add more dns APIs
+- [ ] README: how to deploy LoadBalancers in HA mode
+- [ ] README: contribute section
+- [ ] README: usage section